eclipse-pass/pass-indexer/README.md

 The PI_FEDORA_JMS_USER and PI_FEDORA_JMS_PASSWORD are credentials used to connect to the activemq broker, if it is secured.

 The PI_ES_INDEX is the index where Fedora documents are sent.
-If PI_ES_CONFIG is set to a file or a classpath resource, it will be used as the Elasticsearch index configuration if the index does not exist and is created.
+PI_ES_CONFIG is the configuration used to create an index if it does not exist.
+It must be set even if not used.
+It's value may be a file path or a classpath resource or a URL.